 The rods are long, generally at least 17 feet, which means they are generally two-handed rods.
 They are very light, though, and weigh only a few ounces.
 The long rod allows you to fish with your line nearly vertical, so it is not affected by current differentials.
 The current in a stream is not uniform, and if your line crosses currents flowing at different speeds, your bait will be pulled faster (or slower!) than the current it is in.
 A trout has a brain the size of a pea, but it knows when something is moving too slow or too fast.

 If you cast out from shore with a short spinning rod, your line will cross a number of different currents, so it is certain that your bait will be moving too slow or too fast relative to the current it is actually in.

 Worse, if you only fish pools and use enough weight to anchor your bait to the bottom, you don't have a chance to catch any of the fish that are in the riffles and pocket water.
 Only a fraction of the fish in a stream are in the pools.
-I see a few bait fishermen in the streams I fish, but I never see them anywhere but sitting alongside a pool.
+I see a few bait fishermen in the streams I fish, but I almost never see them anywhere but sitting alongside a pool.
 I never see them catch many fish, either.
 There's no finesse in having your bait anchored to the bottom and waiting for a fish to find it!

 The finesse bait fishing that Japanese keiryu anglers do uses light (to extremely light) lines.
 There are keiryu rods designed for use with lines of less than one pound breaking strength, and nearly all are limited to no more than 5# test line.
 The line, whether specific keiryu fishing line or fly fishing tippet, is much thinner for a given pound test rating than spinning line.
 To achieve the maximum finesse, the thinnest line must be used.
 There's a reason fly fishermen use very light tippets.
 Bait fishermen should use very light tippets for the same reason!
 Lighter lines allow a more natural presentation, and a more natural presentation catches more fish.